nzaker/ATOMAP/doc/quantification.rst

 Atomap also contains an implementation of the "Statistical" method of ADF atomic-resolution quantification.
 In this method, the intensity of a Gaussian fit to each atomic column is plotted as a histogram.
-A Gaussian mixture modelo is then fit to this distribution, with each Gaussian corresponding to a different number of atoms in the columns.
+A Gaussian mixture model is then fit to this distribution, with each Gaussian corresponding to a different number of atoms in the columns.

+.. _absolute_integrator:

 Absolute Integrator
 ===================